MBSck/Universum-Sim/README.md

-## Advanced Python Course Project
+## Universum-Sim
 >This is the final course project of an advanced Python class.
->Simulates the movement of planetary bodies
+>It simulates the movement of planetary bodies

 # Project Status
 Project is: _no longer being worked on_